New Strategy: Digital Now Instead of Digital First

 Online weather content must always be valid.

-From the website user’s point of view, “now” is whenever they click online.
+From the website user’s point of view, “now” is whenever they check the website, smartphone app, or OTT streaming app.
 They should always find stories and webcasts that represent the current weather situation, along with the updated forecast.

 This might seem obvious.
 However, a random sampling of local TV station websites reveals a surprising number simply upload the weather update from the last newscast.
 Top stories often focus on severe weather warnings that expired hours ago.
 That isn’t Digital Now.
 That’s digital last night or earlier today.